 You can enjoy a trail ride through the wonder of a Sonoran desert sunset on horseback.
 All Around Trail Horses offer rides for the beginners to the advanced riders; a variety of different trips from 1 hour on private property to a 4-hour ride through the Saguaro National Park East among cactuses.

-Tuscon is an excellent city, worth to visit, so it’s a good idea to find time for it.
+Tucson is an excellent city, worth visiting, so it’s a good idea to find time for it.
 You can rent a bike and have Historic Bike Tour in Tucson.
 It is 2 to 2½ hour guided bicycle tour from old forts to modern art.

 Finally, take a tour.
-If you have time you have a great adventure in this area between Tuscon and Pheonix.
+If you have time you have a great adventure area between Tucson and Pheonix.
+It’s one of the best things to do in Saguaro National Park area.

 Off-Road Hummer Tour in Tonto National Forest you can explore the Tonto National Forest in the heart of the Sonoran Desert on the hummer.
 The trail winds through the heart of the Tonto National Forest and Arizona’s most beautiful mountain ranges: the 4 Peaks and the Superstition Mountains.